Introduction

 When you start a new food business or take over an existing business in Somerset, you must legally register your food business with us.
 You should do this at least 28 days before opening.

-There are some exceptions to this which can be found on Food Standards Agency website.
+There are some exceptions to this which can be found on the Food Standards Agency – Here to help page.

 Once registered, your business may be inspected by the local authority and given a food hygiene rating under the Food Hygiene Rating Scheme.